bustle/wordpress-exporter/README.md

 $bustle_post = new \Bustle\Post( $post );
 return $bustle_post->get_model();
 ```
-### MobileDoc only
+### Mobiledoc only

-If you want to just convert your post content to the MobileDoc format for export to another MobileDoc-capable system, you can call: `new \Bustle\Mobiledoc\Wrapper( $post )`
+If you want to just convert your post content to the Mobiledoc format for export to another Mobiledoc-capable system, you can call: `new \Bustle\Mobiledoc\Wrapper( $post )`

 ## Filters